|

 The Guqin in Japan

-The qin (now usually called guqin) was brought to Japan over 1,000 years ago, as was the other important Chinese long zither, the zheng (or guzheng).3 Important qin music and documents have been preserved in Japan since the Tang dynasty.
-However, whereas the zheng became exceedingly popular in Japan (where it is called a koto), it is not clear how much the qin was actually played there prior to the arrival in Japan of Jiang Xingchou (Shin'etsu), in 1677.4
+The qin (now usually called guqin) was brought to Japan over 1,000 years ago, as was the other important Chinese long zither, the zheng (or guzheng).8 Important qin music and documents have been preserved in Japan since the Tang dynasty.
+However, whereas the zheng became exceedingly popular in Japan (where it is called a koto and its music was localized), evidence suggest that the qin was actually played there very little prior to the arrival in Japan of Jiang Xingchou (Shin'etsu), in 1677.9 Shin'etsu taught qin to many students, thereby beginning the first documented tradition of qin play in Japan.

-A program on this theme could thus focus on the following aspects of qin music in Japan.5
+A program on this theme could thus focus on the following aspects of qin music in Japan.10

-It would be appropriate to share such a program with a Japanese instrument.
-For this the shakuhachi end blown flute would seem to be the most natural choice.
-In China the instrument today most commonly paired with the qin is the xiao end blown flute.
-And the shakuhachi, like the qin, is best known as an instrument of contemplation.
+Another possibility is to have a program involving the guqin and a Japanese music instrument.
+Here perhaps the most natural choice for the Japanese instrument would be the shakuhachi end blown flute.
+In China the instrument today most commonly paired with the qin is another end blown flute, the xiao.
+And the shakuhachi, like the qin, is best known as an instrument of contemplation.14

-Japanese tradition suggests that their ichigenkin one-string qin has a connection with the guqin.
+In addition, the Japanese ichigenkin one-string qin, according to tradition, has its musical and aesthetic roots in the Chinese guqin.
 In China there are some stories and illustrations regarding a one string qin, and one handbook published in 1618 actually has a few melodies.
-However, the modern repertoire of the ichigenkin is most closely related to that of the samisen, a three-stringed banjo-like instrument.8
+However, the modern repertoire of the ichigenkin seems more closely related to that of the samisen, a three-stringed banjo-like instrument.15

 Footnotes (Shorthand references are explained on a